Development processes – the role of civil society, NGOs and other stakeholders

 Lord Cornwallis is usually known as the Father of civil services in India.
 He had introduced the Covenanted Civil Services and the Uncovenanted Civil Services.
 The Covenanted Civil Services was created out of the Law of the Company.
 It was the higher civil services and comprised, almost exclusively, of Europeans who were paid very high … Read more

-Values are the standards on which, we evaluate things.
+Foundational values for civil services Values are the standards on which, we evaluate things.
 For every situation we don’t have time to ‘test’ the case on ethics theories such as utilitarianism.
 Values provide time saving short-cut in such situation.
 Under New public management (NPM), the concept of public services is fast changing.
-Bureaucrat has become directly accountable to citizen-customer.
-He … Read more
+Bureaucrat … Read more